js-joda/js-joda/_includes/CheatSheet.md

 ## Customize js-joda

-js-joda is easy extend-able, it allows you to create your own custom domain models or formatter. check the temporal interface documentation at temporal directory for more information.
+js-joda is easily extendable, it allows you to create your own custom domain models or formatter.
+Check the temporal interface documentation in the temporal directory for more information.

 ### Custom temporal adjuster